Tfloow/auto_adpq/README.md

 	renders a versions dropdown when the site is built with `sphinx-multiversion`.
 - Adjust `smv_tag_whitelist` and `smv_branch_whitelist` in `docs/conf.py` to
 	control which tags/branches are included in the build.

+## Tasklist

+- [ ] Optimize pydantic module `AdpQQuantizedWeights`
+  - Currently, there is a major overhead when creating a new object to validate the field.
+Since it is used internally only, we could ditch the Pydantic module but would need to ensure proper dump and load function
+- [ ] Support model and integrate with `.safetensors`

 ## Contributing